amanbhalla017/Twitter_Analysis/README.md

 # Twitter_Analysis

-Using Twitter generated API Keys, we have imported the data basis keyword, language, location & date filters.
+Using Twitter generated API Keys, the data has been imported basis keyword, language, location & date filters.

 The extracted data has additional features as well and requires immediate data cleaning before performing further analysis.